pmean/build-website/text/05/InformationTheoryB.md

 and the right side is the classic [Riemann sum](http://en.wikipedia.org/wiki/Riemann_sum) and will converge to the integral shown above.
 If you think about it, this is quite intuitive.
-You really wouldn\'t want to calculate entropy for a continuous random variable the exact same way as for a categorical variable.
+You really wouldn't want to calculate entropy for a continuous random variable the exact same way as for a categorical variable.
 The infinite number of values for a continuous variable would swamp the formula for entropy as derived for categorical variables.
 So you have to adjust for the decreasing bin widths, which is the log(n) factor seen above.

-I could probably explain this better if it weren\'t a Monday, so I will work on the concept a bit.
+I could probably explain this better if it weren't a Monday, so I will work on the concept a bit.

 The book also computes the information content for the normal